abenokobo/KicooyaFaceSDK/Readme.md

 The Kicooya Face SDK includes tools and documentation for creating UserFaces (user-defined Kicooya playback screens).

 - **Kicooya Face SDK is currently in Beta release.
 Please note that there is a possibility of significant specification changes in the future.**
-- **As of Playdate SDK Ver 2.0.0, Lua Scripts in the Data Folder cannot be executed, so the face files are copied into .pdx for execution.
-In the future, when Lua Scripts can be executed from the Data Folder, we plan to change the UserFace files to be placed in the Data folder.**
+- **User face files are copied into Kicooya.pdx, because Lua Scripts in the Data Folder cannot be executed.
+Therefore, there is a problem that UserFace is deleted when Kicooya is updated.
+In a future Face SDK update, it is planned to change the behavior so that only the Lua Script is copied to Kicooya.pdx.**

 ## Folder structure